 Images | SJA

-Bedrooms hunkered and cave-like with an outlook into the Manuka understory – offering retreat and spatial intimacy.
+Bedrooms hunkered-down and cave-like with an outlook into the Manuka understory – offering retreat and spatial intimacy.

-Upper level living and balcony opens out towards the bush with a dappled in the Manuka filtered sunlight.
+Upper level living and balcony opens northward towards the bush – dappled in the Manuka filtered sunlight.

-The building gives space to a southern Pohutukawa poised over a deck from which proximity to the harbour is enjoyed.
+The building gives space to a southern Pohutukawa poised over a deck from which views over the Manakau harbour are enjoyed.